tier4/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 ## Pro tips/recommendations

+- While performing the calibration, it is required that all the reflectors are at the same height with respect to the ground, and that both radar and lidar sensors are parallel to the ground.
-- While performing the calibration, try setting the radar reflector at different heights using the tripod, and also place the reflector at various distances.
-Please also ensure that the center of the radar reflector faces the radar sensor.
+- During calibration, place the reflectors at various distances and ensure that the center of the radar reflector faces the radar sensor.